-John B. Holland served as President and Chief Operating Officer of Fruit of the Loom, Inc., a manufacturer of underwear and other soft goods, until his retirement in February 1996, at which time he became a consultant to that corporation.
-Mr. Holland is a member of the board of directors of Camping World, Inc. and Fruit of the Loom, Inc.
+John B. Holland served as President and Chief Operating Officer of Fruit of the Loom, Inc. a manufacturer of underwear and other soft goods, until his retirement in February 1996, at which time he became a consultant to that corporation.
+Mr. Holland is a member of the board of directors of Camping World, Inc., a camping supply outfitter, and Fruit of the Loom, Inc.

-Barbara M. Knuckles is Director of Corporate and External Relations for North Central College in Naperville, Illinois.
+Barbara M. Knuckles is the Director of Corporate and External Relations for North Central College in Naperville, Illinois.
 From 1988 to 1992, Ms. Knuckles was a private investor managing several family businesses.
-From 1986 to 1988, she was Corporate Vice President and General Manager for The Wirthlin Group, a political and strategic marketing research firm, and from 1978 to 1986 she was Corporate Vice President for Beatrice Companies.
-Ms. Knuckles serves as a member of the board of directors of J. R. Short Milling Company of Chicago, Illinois and Harris Bank of Naperville, Illinois.
+Ms. Knuckles serves as a member of the board of directors of J. R. Short Milling Company, a privately-held specialty corn-milling company, and Harris Bank of Naperville, Illinois.

-Wallace N. Rasmussen served as Chairman of the Board and Chief Executive Officer of Beatrice Foods, Inc. until his retirement in June 1979, at which time he became a consultant to that corporation.
+Wallace N. Rasmussen served as Chairman of the Board and Chief Executive Officer of Beatrice Foods, Inc., until his retirement in June 1979.

-Cal Turner, founder of the Company, served as Chairman of the Board from 1955 until December 1988.
+Cal Turner, the founder of the Company, served as Chairman of the Board from 1955 until December 1988.
 He is currently a consultant to the Company.
-See "Transactions with Management and Others."

-Cal Turner, Jr. joined the Company in 1965 and has held the offices of President and Chief Executive Officer since 1977.
-Mr. Turner has served as Chairman of the Board since

-January 1989.
-Mr. Turner is a member of the board of directors of First American Corporation, Thomas Nelson, Inc., a publishing company, and Shoney's, Inc.
+Cal Turner, Jr. is the Chief Executive Officer of the Company.
+Mr. Turner joined the Company in 1965 and has held the office of Chief Executive Officer since 1977.
+Mr. Turner has served as Chairman of the Board since January 1989 and served as President from 1977 to 1997.
+Mr. Turner is a member of the board of directors of First American Corporation, Thomas Nelson, Inc., a publishing company, and Shoney's, Inc., a family dining restaurant company.

 David M. Wilds is a principal of Nelson Capital Corp., a merchant banking company.
 From 1990 to 1995, Mr. Wilds served as Chairman of the Board of Cumberland Health Systems, Inc., an owner and operator of psychiatric hospitals.
-From 1969 until 1990, Mr. Wilds was a partner with J. C. Bradford & Co., an investment banking company.
-Mr. Wilds is also a director of Cumberland Health Systems, Inc., Phillips & Brooks, Inc., a telecommunications company, and ActaMed Corp., a health care systems company.
+Mr. Wilds is a director of Phillips & Brooks, Inc., a telecommunications company.

-William S. Wire, II served from 1986 until January 31, 1994 as Chairman of the Board of Genesco, Inc., a manufacturer, wholesaler and retailer of footwear and clothing.
+William S. Wire, II served from 1986 until his retirement on January 31, 1994 as Chairman of the Board of Genesco, Inc., a manufacturer, wholesaler and retailer of footwear and clothing.
 Mr. Wire served as Chief Executive Officer of Genesco, Inc. from April, 1986 to January 31, 1993.
 Mr. Wire serves as a director of First American Corporation, and Genesco, Inc.